russellgordon/ics3u-s2-2024-25/content/source-ics3u/s2/All Classes/Thread 1, Day 10.md

 ## Things to do before our next class
 - [ ] Write about what you feel you learned today in a portfolio entry on [Notion](https://notion.so) – be sure to review the notes about how to best [[Sharing Evidence|share evidence]].

+> [!TIP]
+>
+> End-of-module portfolio reviews will occur in our next class.
+Please be sure your portfolio is up to date, and consider [[Sharing Evidence|reviewing how to best share evidence]] of your progress.